-The Agency developed and filed its Supplemental Funding Plan with the Commission on August 31, 2018.543 That Plan concluded as follows regarding whether to use any funding shortfall to provide additional funding for the Illinois Solar for All Program:
+The Agency will developdeveloped and submit a filed its Supplemental Funding Plan towith the Commission by September 1on August 31, 2018 to reflect.684 That Plan concluded as follows regarding whether and/or howto use any suchfunding shortfall to provide additional funding for the Illinois Solar for All Program:

-Taking into account the status of the Illinois Solar for All Program, the statutory priority attached to ILSFA's annual RRB allocation, the legally-required availability of RERF funds previously transferred to general funds under Section 5h.5 of the State Finance Act, Section 1-56(h)'s requirement that the RERF "shall not be subject to sweeps, administrative charges, or chargebacks," and thus the expected availability of funding sufficient to satisfy the Solar for All annual budgets included in the Long-Term Plan, the IPA does not propose supplemental funding for Illinois Solar for All using the Section 16-108(k) supplemental funding mechanism.544
+Taking into account the status of the Illinois Solar for All Program, the statutory priority attached to ILSFA's annual RRB allocation, the legally-required availability of RERF funds would-previously transferred to general funds under Section 5h.5 of the State Finance Act, Section 1-56(h)'s requirement that the RERF "shall not be proposed to be used beginningsubject to sweeps, administrative charges, or chargebacks," and thus the expected availability of funding sufficient to satisfy the Solar for All annual budgets included in the 2018-2019 delivery year.Long-Term Plan, the IPA does not propose supplemental funding for Illinois Solar for All using the Section 16-108(k) supplemental funding mechanism.685

 The Illinois Commerce Commission affirmed this determination in Docket No. 18-1457.
-The Supplemental Funding Plan did note, however, that the Agency would seek to work with stakeholders and potentially reopen that proceeding should a change in circumstances (namely, permanent depletion of the RERF's balance) necessitate funding the Illinois Solar for All Program using the 16-108(k) funding shortfall mechanism.545
+The Supplemental Funding Plan did note, however, that the Agency would seek to work with stakeholders and potentially reopen that proceeding should a change in circumstances (namely, permanent